emqx/emqx/docs/source/guide.rst

 Redis
 -----

 ACL against Redis.
-We store ACL rules for each MQTT client in Redis List by defualt.
+We store ACL rules for each MQTT client in a Redis List by defualt.
 The key is "mqtt_acl:<Username>", the value is a list of "publish <Topic>", "subscribe <Topic>" or "pubsub <Topic>".

 Configure 'aclcmd' and 'acl_nomatch' in emqttd_plugin_redis/etc/plugin.config::